Fast approximate estimation of conditional Shapley values when using a linear explainer: Brief overview of Shapley values used to explain individual model predictions

 There are mainly two ways to estimate $v(S)$, Monte Carlo methods and regression methods.
 The Monte Carlo methods use sampling to estimate the conditional expectation.
 The regression paradigm directly fits a regression model that predicts $v(S)$.
 We focus only on the regression paradigm in our work.

-When the number of covariates becomes large, one can also sample the subsets (with replacement), which are also called coalitions, used to estimate $\bm \phi$.
-One uses the Shapley weights $k(p,S)$ as sampling weights and always include the empty and full coalitions in the estimation.

 There is also a popular Shapley value called the marginal Shapley value.
 The term \textit{marginal} stems from the fact that it does not take into account feature dependence in the estimation phase.
 The first paper to take into account feature dependence is \cite{Aas2021}, and the corresponding Shapley value is the conditional one.
 The shap package \citep{Lundberg2017} is a highly popular package used to estimate (mainly) marginal Shapley values, while shapr \citep{jullum2025shapr} estimates conditional Shapley values.
-In general the shapr-package is to some extent slower since it takes into account feature dependence.
+The shapr-package can be slower since it takes into account feature dependence.

-More details on Shapley value estimation and background theory for prediction models is given in e.g \cite{Lundberg2017}, \cite{Aas2021} or \cite{olsen2023comparative}.
+More details on Shapley value estimation and background theory for prediction models is given in e.g. \cite{Lundberg2017}, \cite{Aas2021} or \cite{olsen2023comparative}.

+We compare our new methods with two methods in the shapr-package.
+The first method, which we call the Sequential estimation method, is called the \textit{Regression separate method} in their work.
+This method estimates Shapley values using all coalitions.
+However, instead of estimating each coalition in a for-loop, the package uses parallelization.
+One can force the shapr package to perform calculation in serial mode.

+The authors of the shapr package have also developed an iterative KernelSHAP method, where coalitions are added sequentially to the estimation method until a convergence criterion has been fulfilled.
+We combine this procedure with the Regression separate method from the same package, using already built-in procedures.
+The iterative procedure uses bootstrapping \citep{Efron1979} to estimate the variance of the Shapley value estimates, and when the bootstrap variance becomes small, i.e., based on the criterion mentioned above, the package stops.